hzFishy/UnrealNotes/content/Unreal Engine/Networking/EOS.md

 - [Schemas](https://dev.epicgames.com/documentation/en-us/unreal-engine/lobbies-interface-in-unreal-engine#configuration)
 # Known issues

+> [!Warning] Unable to map None to EOS_OnlinePlatformType
-- `FEpicGamesPlatform::GetOnlinePlatformType - unable to map None to EOS_OnlinePlatformType` : [Explanation](https://eoshelp.epicgames.com/s/article/Why-is-the-warning-LogEOS-FEpicGamesPlatform-GetOnlinePlatformType-unable-to-map-None-to-EOS-OnlinePlatformType-thrown)
+> `FEpicGamesPlatform::GetOnlinePlatformType - unable to map None to EOS_OnlinePlatformType` : [Explanation](https://eoshelp.epicgames.com/s/article/Why-is-the-warning-LogEOS-FEpicGamesPlatform-GetOnlinePlatformType-unable-to-map-None-to-EOS-OnlinePlatformType-thrown)

+> [!error] Overlay initialization failed
+> `EOS First overlay initialization failed for swapchain.
+Disabling any future attempts to initialize.`
+>
+This can be because we don't use `OnlineSubsystemEOS` but `OnlineServicesEOS`, which cause `EOS_Platform_Create` inside `FEOSSDKManager::CreatePlatform` to be called to late (after graphics initialized).
+>
+> **Fix:**
+> - Make a custom module
+> - Add it to your project target file
+> - Add it to your `.uproject`  module dependency list with `PostSplashScreen` LoadingPhase